Raid Boss Overview – Tapu Bulu

 Top Mega Counters

-Mega Metagross (BEST OVERALL)
+Mega Metagross (Best Overall)

 Mega Metagross

-- Survives long in raids
+- Excellent bulk and survivability in raids

 Mega Beedrill

-- Very high damage output
+- Very strong Poison-type damage

 Mega Charizard Y